Developing a successful real estate marketing plan is impossible nowadays without modern marketing tools.

 2. The second component – offline marketing

-In addition to that you will need to “put some boots on the ground” and use offline marketing (see real estate marketing ideas article) to cover different demographics, get more contacts for you email data base, let customers know about your online presence through printed marketing materials, work with FSBOs and so on.
+In addition to that, you will need to “put some boots on the ground” and use offline marketing (see real estate marketing ideas article) to cover different demographics, get more contacts for your email database, let customers know about your online presence through printed marketing materials, work with FSBOs and so on.

 3. The third component – email marketing